boxyhq/website/docs/jackson/upgrade.md

 # Upgrade Guide

+## Upgrading to v1.44.0

+Please check the note on ESM libraries and dynamic imports issue [here](./deploy/npm-library.md#)

 ## Upgrading to v1.25.0

 The `namespace` column length has been increased to 256 characters to support larger values.